 Using the same color palette or painting the same subject, you will be seen as an authority for that specific technique or theme.

 For example, an art collector would feel more comfortable investing a large amount of money on a horse painting painted by an artist with an extensive series of horses than an artist who only painted one horse over their career.

 The value of the painting is based on the artist’s name recognition.
 A horse painting from an artist known as an equine painter will be more valuable than a horse painting from an artist known for painting nautical paintings.

 Deciding on a subject matter will be the first thing you want to consider when planning your painting series.

 Pick a specific theme in which your paintings will revolve around.

-After you have decided on what subject you will be focusing on, you will also want to determine the size of the paintings and the color palette you will be using for the series.
+After you have decided on what subject you will be focusing on, you will also want to determine the size of the paintings and the color palette you will use for the series.

-You can even go further by deciding if your paintings will be verticle or horizontal.
+You can even decide if your paintings will be verticle or horizontal.

-The style of frames you choose can aslo be a part of your art series.
+The style of frames you choose can also be a part of your art series.

 Creating a roadmap for your painting series will help you to stay focused on the end game.